x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deployment-ref/preferred-architecture-2019.md

   - 1 HDD as the AutoReseed spare

   - 4 SSDs for Exchange MCDBs that provide between 5-10% of the cumulative database storage capacity.
-5-6% is optimal (expand on this)

   - Optionally a customer may elect to add a spare SSD or a second AutoReseed drive.